Incognito/rumprun_wiki_wiki/Howto:-building-for-Android.md

 halted
 ````

 Testing is not yet very extensive, so please report any issues.
-Currently there is a build server, not running tests.
+Currently there is a build server at http://builds.rumpkernel.org/, not running tests.